ivancuric/mac-hr-sane-layout/README.md

 The basic idea is to not screw up your muscle memory, while being more mac (US, that is) and programmer-friendly.
 That includes keeping the `altGr` layer and the Croatian diacritical characters (šđčćž) where they were.

 The standard and shift layers are the same as on a Croatian PC layout.
-The `cmd` layer has switched `Z` and `Y` keys for easier undo / redo.
+The `cmd` layer switches the rest of the keyboard to the EN_US layout so that keyboard shortcuts which use characters like `[`, `\` etc work properly.

 As an added bonus, all dead keys are converted to standard outputs and all brackets are available on the `altGr` layer on the right side for single-hand usage.